How Contracts Terminate

 - the other party prevents complete performance by a party ready willing and able to perform, or

 - a substantial part of the contract has been completed.

-- A party to a contract "tenders performance" by attempting to perform their obligations under the contract.
+- An IT consultant to a contract "tenders performance" by attempting to perform their obligations under the contract.
 They are prevented from performing by the other party.

-Depending on the type of contract, the tendering party may be considered to have discharged their obligations under the agreement, and the contract terminates.
+Depending on the type of contract, the tendering party - in this example, the IT consultant - may be considered to have discharged their obligations under the agreement, and the contract terminates.

 In debtor-creditor relationships, if a debtor tenders payment for the debt and the creditor refuses it, then they still need to pay.
 If the debtor is paid after tendering performance, the money is usually paid into court as part of the defence of tender.

 It is always open to parties to agree to variations to their contractual arrangements.